 CURATED BY Kathrin Oberrauch

 Art and economy form a powerful union, full of intersections and contradictions.
 Introducing art in the daily working environment can create a productive concept within a company philosophy through sensual, representational and abstract means.
-Art has the ability to create a disruption of our daily lives by suspending what we already know, and open up to something new.
+Art has the ability to create disruptions in our day-to-day lives, opening up new experiences and temporarily suspending what is already known.

-Hans Oberrauchs passion for collecting art has led to the funding of both a private and a corporate art collection.
-On the occasion of the 40th anniversary of Finstral, the company's collection was shown for the first time to a large audience at the exhibition "Sammellust" in Kunsthaus Meran (South Tyrol).
-Also in the company branch in Gochsheim (Germany), art was promoted from the beginning.
-Before its opening in 1995, the conceptual artist Robert Barry was invited to intervene with a site-specific installation.
-Seventeen years later his words, drawn on the wall of the atrium, still broach the connection between statement, space and time, by questioning the medial, institutional and social conditions of art and economy.
+Hans Oberrauch's passion for collecting art has led to the funding of both a private and corporate art collection.
+For the 40th anniversary of Finstral, the company's collection was first shown to a large audience at the exhibition "Sammellust" in Kunsthaus Meran (South Tyrol).
+The company branch in Gochsheim (Germany) also promoted art from the beginning: before its opening in 1995, the conceptual artist Robert Barry was invited to intervene with a site-specific installation.
+Seventeen years later his words, drawn on the wall of the atrium, still broach the connection between artistic statement, space and time by questioning the medial, institutional and social conditions of art and economy.

 ARTISTS: Robert Barry, Thiago Bortolozzo, Tacita Dean, Christoph Hinterhuber, Christian Hutzinger, Michael Kienzer, Hans Knapp, Thomas Locher, Brigitte Mahlknecht, Christian Schwarzwald, Paul Thuile, Rinus Van de Velde, Emmet Williams, Peter Zimmermann

 CURATED BY Kathrin Oberrauch, Marion Oberhofer and Yiannis Pappas